-Nissan are using some new nano-paint technology, which is apparently capable of repelling, water, oils, and they have tested out this paint on their new Nissan Note.
+Nissan is utilizing innovative nano-paint technology, which is apparently capable of repelling water, oils, and other substances.
+They have tested out this paint on their new Nissan Note.

 To assess the real-world effectiveness of the super-hydrophobic as a potential aftermarket application, engineers at Nissan Technical Centre Europe will be testing the self-cleaning Note over the coming months in a variety of conditions.